AlexPapagre/CacheMemories/README.md

 DomesDedomenwn is a program that simulates a cache memory.

-This version supports the LRU and MRU caches.
+This version supports the LRU and MRU cache types.

 ## Compilation (Packaging)